KEVIN JONES YOGA & PILATES | ABOUT JIVAMUKTI YOGA

 Jivamukti Yoga is about empowering all human beings to cultivate actions based on radical compassion.

 Jivamukti Yoga is a method created by David Life and Sharon Gannon in 1984.
-Since then, the method has spiralled into an internationally renowned style which embodies yoga as a living translation of the Indian system in a way that Western minds can comprehend.
+It is now an internationally renowned style which embodies yoga as a living translation of the Indian system in a way that Western minds can comprehend.
 It is a physically challenging, intellectually stimulating & spiritually uplifting practice.

-Jivamukti (pronounced jee-va-mook-ti) comes from the Sanskrit word Jivanmuktih, which means 'liberation whilst living (i.e. the state of 'enlightenment').
+Jivamukti (pronounced jee-va-mook-ti) comes from the Sanskrit word Jivanmuktih, which means 'liberation whilst living'.
+You might call this the state of 'enlightenment'.

 Jivamukti Yoga promotes the educational aspect of the practice.
 Each class focuses on a theme, which is supported by Sanskrit chanting, reading, references to scriptural texts, music, spoken word, asana (postural) sequencing & yogic breathing (pranayama).
 Jivamukti students are well educated in the philosophy of yoga.

 Jivamukti Yoga students develop a clear understanding of the history & philosophy of yoga as well as a strong asana practice.
 Classes are both physically & mentally challenging - not only training your body, but also educating your heart, soul & mind.
 As you learn to move from asana to asana, you'll discover that your yoga practice makes a real impact on the way you live your life.

 The practice of asana becomes more than mere physical exercise to keep one’s body fit or to increase strength or flexibility; it becomes a way to improve one’s relationship to all others (human, animal, plant & mineral) & thus lead to enlightenment – the dissolution of the sense of separateness, the realization of the oneness of being, the discovery of lasting happiness.